tuffy/emuman/README.md

-The search parameter looks for a subset of the description (e.g. `emuman mame list "Mr. Do"` searches for all games with `Mr. Do` in their descriptions), a subset of the manufacturer (e.g. `emuman mame list Atari` searches for all games with `Atari` in their manufacturer string), the game's name prefix (e.g. `emuman mame list mrdo` searches for all games whose name starts with `mrdo`), and the game's release year (e.g. `emuman mame list 1982` searches for
+The search parameter looks for a subset of the description (e.g. `emuman mame list "Mr. Do"` searches for all games with `Mr. Do` in their descriptions), a subset of the creator (e.g. `emuman mame list Atari` searches for all games with `Atari` in their creator string), the game's name prefix (e.g. `emuman mame list mrdo` searches for all games whose name starts with `mrdo`), and the game's release year (e.g. `emuman mame list 1982` searches for